 Personal Finance 101 is the beginning steps you can take to really become self-sufficient with your money.
-It will include various areas like understanding expenses, creating a budget, saving and investing basics, and more.
+It will include various areas like understanding expenses, how to create a budget, saving for retirement, investing basics, and more.

-You don’t need to be an expert to manage your finances and you can have little to no previous background, but still gain control financially.
+You don’t need to be an expert to manage your finances and you can have little to no previous background, but still improve your financial health.

 Below, I’ll share some of the steps I took to teach myself and hopefully you can apply this to your own personal finances.
 Will it be easy?
 No. But it’s certainly not extremely challenging either.

 Changing Your Money Mindset

 Before we get into my Personal Finance 101 steps, I think a big gatekeeper to managing your money successfully is your mentality and mindset.